ITRabbitx/finishedPracticePrograms/README.md

 # finishedPracticePrograms
 Repo for Programs i wrote to practice programming in various languages.

+with main.cpp (Soda Machine Program i excercised:

+    getting user input and assining it to a variable if / else if statements
+    concatenation

 with Hogwarts.sql i excercised:

     create a database